-If you believe that your recreational vehicle has a defect which could cause a crash or could cause injury or death, you should immediately inform the National Highway Traffic Safety Administration (NHTSA) in addition to notifying Gulf Stream Coach, Inc.
+If you believe that your vehicle has a defect which could cause a crash or could cause injury or death, you should immediately inform the National Highway Traffic Safety Administration (NHTSA) in addition to notifying Gulf Stream Coach, Inc.

 If NHTSA receives similar complaints, it may open an investigation, and if it finds that a safety defect exists in a group of vehicles, it may order a recall and remedy campaign.
-However, NHTSA cannot become involved in individual problems between you, your Dealer, or GULF STREAM COACH, INC.
+However, NHTSA cannot become involved in individual problems between you, your dealer, or GULF STREAM COACH, INC.

-To contact NHTSA, you may either call the Auto Safety Hotline toll-free at (800) 424-9393 or write to : NHTSA, U.S. Department of Transportation, Washington, D.C.
+To contact NHTSA, you may either call the Auto Safety Hotline toll-free at 1.800.424.9393 or write to: NHTSA, U.S. Department of Transportation, Washington, D.C.
 20590 or at www.NHTSA.gov.
 You can also obtain other information about motor vehicle safety from the hotline.

-PRE-TRIP CHECK LIST (PRIOR TO DEPARTING/TRAVELING)
+PRE-TRIP CHECK LIST (AT HOME)